 Wondering where are the best bars in Tel Aviv?
-The city has hundreds of pubs and bars!
+The city that never sleeps has hundreds of pubs and bars.

 Elegant cocktail bars, seaside bars, dance bars, romantic wine bars and hip, underground pubs.

 You can discover these bars on your own...
 Or use this list of our 10 fun places to drink in Tel Aviv, in no special order.
 We made sure to select bars that are wildly different from each other, so that you can choose the place to suit your taste.
 Or go bar-hopping and enjoy them all!

 So cheers, bottoms up, or as we say in Israel – L’Haim!

 Let us help you discover the hottest clubs and bars in the city that never sleeps, in one unforgettable night!

 Join fellow travellers and learn more here about our Tel Aviv Nightlife Pub Crawl every Thursday and Saturday night.

 Hangar 28 at the Tel Aviv Port.
 Tel.
 03-5441279